 - Community grants

-Not to mention, various forms of corporate giving opportunities often overlap!
-For example, studies show that 85% of the top matching gift companies also offer volunteer grant programs for their employees.
-And if a company has shown particular interest in philanthropy before (such as through any of the above-mentioned initiatives), they might be increasingly inclined to participate in a corporate sponsorship with your cause.
+Be sure to note that various forms of corporate giving opportunities often tend to overlap!
+For instance, studies show that 85% of the top matching gift companies also offer volunteer grant programs for their employees.

 Additional Corporate Sponsorship Resources

-Now that you have a solid foundation of knowledge concerning corporate philanthropy, the benefits to everyone involved, how to locate opportunities and propose partnerships, and more, you’re ready to get started.
+Now that you have a solid foundation for how to locate opportunities and propose partnerships, you’re ready to get started.
 But your efforts in securing corporate sponsorships on behalf of your organization are just beginning!

-Interested in learning more about the significant impact that corporate sponsorships can bring to nonprofits like yours?
+Interested in learning more?
 Explore other top corporate fundraising resources here:

 - 14 Important Questions to Ask About Matching Gifts.
-Matching gifts are one of the most popular forms of corporate philanthropy, and corporate matching and sponsorships go hand in hand.
+Corporate matching and sponsorships go hand in hand.
 Dive into the importance of matching gifts and how to increase your organization’s revenue through this source.